seanmcknight182/AlgorithmsForPathfindingCSC2400/README.md

 # AlgorithmsForPathfindingCSC2400
-The github for an assignment in CSC2400 design of algorithms
+The github repo for an assignment in CSC2400 design of algorithms